oneapi-src/oneDNN/doc/graph/operations/DynamicDequantize.md

 @note `zps` is a 1D tensor with offset values that map to zero.
 For `qtype` = `per-tensor`, there should be only one element in the zps tensor.
 For `qtype` = `per-channel`, the element number should be equal to the element number of input tensor along the dimension axis.
-If not specified, the library can assume the operator is symmetric de-quantization and perform kernel optimization accordingly.
+If omitted, zps values are assumed to be zero.

 ### Outputs